paulovn/ml-vm-notebook/README.md

 | graphframes | Activate/deactivate the GraphFrames Spark package (already installed inside the VM) |

-Note: for RStudio it is also necessary that Vagrant opens port 8787 (in the Vagrantfile it is open by default).
-The user/password combination to be used is `vmuser` & `vmuser`
+Note: for RStudio it is also necessary that Vagrant opens port 8787 (this is defined in the Vagrantfile).
+Once open (and the VM reloaded), the user/password combination to be used is `vmuser` & `vmuser`